CiscoSystems/cognitive/README.md

 Missing features
 ----------------

-1. In this version, UI doesn't support 'update' and 'delete' of components.
-Once created, it is not possible to edit the component parameters or workflow graph.
-If you messed up accidentally, the only solution is to refresh the page and create the workflow again.
-'Update' and 'Delete' features will be included in the next version of UI.
-However, all these features are supported through REST API.
-You can try them using any rest api client.
-Each workflow step has a corresponding rest API call.

-2. Validations are missing in UI.
+1. Validations are missing in UI.
 UI doesn't report any error even if the user creates a component with wrong parameters.

         eg: Applying mathematical operations on  non numerical columns Applying operations on columns that are non-existent.
 (Once 'Column selection' feature is applied to project lesser number of columns, un-selected columns cannot be used in any of the future operations)